-Both are dependably fast and excellent picks when downloading files or streaming content.
+Both are dependably fast and excellent picks when downloading files or streaming content, including the support of a kill switch.
 Despite the slight reductions, you won't notice any differences from your typical ISP speeds.

-Surfshark provides specific specialized servers for torrenting.
-These may increase speeds, and both providers support torrenting across all servers.
+Surfshark VPN provides specific specialized servers for torrenting.
+These may increase speeds, and both VPN providers support torrenting across all servers.

 You should really become familiar with the Five Eyes, Nine Eyes, or Fourteen Eyes alliance.
 It will help you understand the significance of selecting the best VPN server location for maintaining your privacy.
 The alliances form groups of countries committed to sharing information about their own citizens.
 The shared data includes military intelligence.
 The following countries form part of this alliance.

 - Five Eyes: US, UK, Canada, Australia, New Zealand

 - Nine Eyes: Five Eyes + Denmark, France, Holland, Norway